-THE GOOD WAY, IT IS THE WAY OF THE OPPOSITE WAY, AND VICE VERSA
+THE RIGHT WAY IS THE WAY OF THE OPPOSITE WAY, AND INVERSELY

 Solvability: The answer to this clue is certain – but there may be more to it than meets the eye.